tanerochris/ping-react/_site/index.md

 - An _app.properties_ file to hold variables that will be used across the app.

 ## Let's start building with react
-### Building the Signup - Authenticating with Facebook Login
+### Building the Signup — Authenticating with Facebook Login
 In react application is broken down into components were each component can be seen as an independent re-usable piece of code.
 In react there are two types of components functional components and class components.
-In this tutorial we shall using functional components as they allow us to use the concepts of hooks.
+In this tutorial we shall use functional components as they allow us to use the concepts of hooks.
 Functional components are stateless components while class components are stateful as the come with a built-in component state object.
 Functional components make use of the useState hook to implement state to a component.

 #### Class component
 ```markdown